Violation of Diagonal Non-Invasiveness: A Hallmark of Non-Classical Memory Effects: Measurement invasiveness in non-Markovian dynamics

-Eqs.~(\ref{DosCP}) and~(\ref{TresCP}) remain valid even when the underling $s $-$e$ propagator is defined by a non-unitary bipartite Lindblad evolution~ \cite{alicki,breuerbook}.
-In general DNI is not fulfilled.
-Hence, its violation can be related to non-classical memory effects.
-Nevertheless, in this case it is also possible to define a particular class of depolarizing non-Markovian dynamics that always obey DNI even when considering \textit{ arbitrary} previous and posterior measurement processes.
-These non-Markovian dynamics are termed as superclassical.
-This notion of classicality as well as those introduced in Refs.~\cite{plenio,horoNoMark} are studied in the manuscript~\cite{super}.
-In Appendix~\ref{DNIConditions} we find that superclassicality emerges when the system propagator fulfills
+Eqs.~(\ref{DosCP}) and~(\ref{TresCP}) remain valid even when the underling $ s $-$e$ propagator (between system measurements) can be approximated by a bipartite Lindblad evolution~\cite{alicki,breuerbook}.
+In general\ DNI is not fulfilled $(I\neq 0).$ Hence, the memory effects developed by the subpart that constitutes the system of interest are read as non-classical.
+Nevertheless, for this kind of models it is also possible to define a particular class of non-Markovian dynamics that always obey DNI $(I=0).$ These quantum \textit{non-Markovian} dynamics are termed as \textit{ superclassical}.
+In fact, the system is unaffected by the intermediate measurement even when the previous and posterior (post-measurement) quantum states are \textit{arbitrary} ones.
+While these features are shared by Markovian dynamics, here they occur in presence of memory effects, that is, the joint probabilities for measurement outcomes depart from a Markovian structure $[P_{3}(z,y,x)\neq P_{3}(z|y)P_{2}(y|x)P_{1}(x)].$